mickem/www.nsclient.org/content/blog/nsclient++/2010/2010-02-18/welcome-community-p/post.md

 Hello community!
 Awesome to see someone actually helping out here :P Really really nice!
-Also if there are any handy unix using people out there I will starting next week be doing a small (controlled) beta of the up-coming 0.4.x branch which will (in addition to windows) also run on unix.
+Also if there are any handy unix using people out there I will starting next week be doing a small (controlled) alpha of the up-coming 0.4.x branch which will (in addition to windows) also run on unix.
 The version is far from finished but it would be interesting to see how well it builds out there in the "big world" outside my Debian